-FSDB has a Threat Assessment Team at the district level (also known as the Care Team) to oversee and support threat assessments as required by Florida Statute 1006.07(7).
-Students who make a threat will be assessed promptly.
-Each threat assessment report will be reviewed through the Care Team and/or Multi-Tiered Systems of Supports (MTSS) processes to ensure all appropriate FSDB procedures are being followed with respect to the provision of supports and/or consequences.
-Students who have made threats will be reviewed by their school's MTSS team and may be reviewed by the IEP team.
+FSDB has a District Threat Management Team to oversee and support investigations of threats or concerning behaviors as required by Florida Statute 1006.07(7).
+Students who make a threat or are exhibiting concerning behaviors will be assessed promptly.
+Each report will be investigated by the appropriate School Based Threat Management Team and reviewed by the Assistant Principal and District Threat Management Coordinator to ensure all appropriate FSDB procedures are being followed with respect to the provision of supports and/or consequences.
+Based on the level of concern identified by SBTMT, the student of concern may be monitored with a Student Support Management Plan, reviewed by their school's MTSS team, and may be reviewed by the IEP team.